 Interest Received Average Cash Balance Return on Investments Benchmark Return

 £M £M % %

-Cash Balances 0.074 18.393 0.40 0.35
+Cash Balances 0.155 26.313 0.59 0.20

-The benchmark for Local Authority internally managed funds is the average 7-day LIBID rate.
+The benchmark return for Local Authority internally managed funds is the average 7-day LIBID rate.

-10.2 Despite our low risk strategy our return on investments is above the benchmark return.
-The key contributory factor is the return on the £1M 5-year deposit with Lloyds in respect of the Local Authority Mortgage Scheme (see paragraph 11).
-The Economic Background section of this report set out the continuing difficulties in economic conditions during this period.
+- 10.2 Despite our low risk strategy our return on investments is above the benchmark return.
+The key contributory factors are the return on the £1M 5-year deposit with Lloyds in respect of the Local Authority Mortgage Scheme (see paragraph 11) and the commercially agreed 10 year loan of £5.125m with Trivallis (entered into on the 8th November 2016). - 10.3 The Economic Background section of this report set out the continuing difficulties in economic conditions during this period.
 As a result of these conditions and our low risk strategy, interest rates on investments remain low.